oliviel/theblockchainguy/README.md

 npm run develop
 ```

-2. Enables graphql playground and access to your dev environment to other devices
+2. Enables graphiql and remove access to your dev environment to other devices
 ```sh
 npm start
 ```